 Decide for yourself how this or that function should be brought to life but, ideally, the solution should be based on the data obtained from the heat map, A/B testing, and other analytics tools.

-How to Build an Ecommerce Website.
+How to make an online store.
 Part 5

 This is the last milestone the buyer has to pass — and do this easily and gratefully.
 Buyers often drop their carts: in 2016, the losses amounted to 4.6 billion US dollars.